 - First, it’s most important to get makeup off your face before bedtime.
 Use coconut oil to remove eye makeup – it will also help your eyelashes grow.

-- Next, rinse with lukewarm water and a gentle facial cleanser such as Rejuvoderm.
+- Next, rinse with lukewarm water and a gentle facial cleanser.
 This is a professional strength facial cleanser with concentrated properties to remove dead, dull and damaged cells from the epidermal layer to revive and refresh the entire skin surface.

 Gently wash your face with the cleanser using a circular motion and avoiding your eyes.
 Regardless of what you’re using, try to make sure it’s fragrance-free as this can aggravate your skin.